 With Mother’s Day right around the corner I thought this DIY would be the perfect gift to make for moms!
 This is such a quick and easy DIY and a perfect project to get kids involved in!
 It’s as simple as melting the soap base and pouring in a mold!
-Add essential oils and flowers, petals and herbs to create a personal, beautiful bar of soap!
-I found wild flowers in the yard, rosemary from the grocery store and dried lavender from HERE.
+Add essential oils and dried flowers, petals and herbs to create a personal, beautiful bar of soap!

 What You’ll Need: